Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: SLP Schemes for PPAP Minimization

 \section{SLP Schemes for PPAP Minimization}

 In this section, we describe how our SLP designs can be modified to handle the peak per-antenna power (PPAP) minimization design.
 The problem is formulated as follows: \ifconfver

 \else

-\fi where we should note that we minimize the PPAP at all the symbol times, which cannot be done by the existing linear precoding formulations.\footnote{ Linear precoding can handle $\max_{n=1,\dots,N}\mathbb{E}[|x_{n,t}|^2]$, the peak per-antenna average power~\cite{Yu2007Transmitter}.
-It cannot handle peak power w.r.t. symbol times, by nature. } Substituting the representation \eqref{rep_x} to Problem~\eqref{eq:PPAP} gives
+\fi We should note that we minimize the PPAP at all the symbol times; the existing linear precoding formulations typically deal with the peak average power $\max_{n=1,\dots,N} \mathbb{E}[|x_{n,t}|^2]$~\cite{Yu2007Transmitter}.
+Substituting the representation \eqref{rep_x} to Problem~\eqref{eq:PPAP} gives

 where

 Note that the nullspace components $\bz_t$'s, which are shut down in the TTP minimization (cf. Proposition \ref{prop:slp_zf}), are part of the design variables.

 Our optimization strategy is identical to that for TTP minimization in the preceding section.
 Specifically, we apply AM between $\bvarphi$ and $(\bd,\bU,\bZ)$.
 The new challenge is that $f_{\sf PPAP}$ is non-smooth.
 We circumvent this issue by log-sum-exponential (LSE) approximation